needle-mirror/com.unity.game.foundation/Documentation~/CatalogItems/IAPTransaction.md

 ![The IAP Transaction Editor Window](../images/iaptransaction-editor.png)

-The interface is similar to the other [catalog items].
+The interface is similar to the other [catalog items editor].

 (1) The Product IDs section allows the content creator to specify which product ids are linked to the transaction being edited.
   > **Tip:** Make sure to enter a product ID into both Apple and Google fields if you want to build for both platforms.

 (2) The Rewards section shows a list of [currencies] and [item definitions].
   Those are the outcome of the transaction.
   The amounts next to each entry are the number of those items the player will get from the transaction.